 Chuck out all your old chocolate chip cookie recipes.
 Throw them out now because some genius just re-invented the wheel.
 Actually – genii.
 Two women, Erin Patinkin and Agatha Kulaga, founders of New York’s Ovenly are responsible for this just-happens-to-be-vegan chocolate chip cookie recipe.
 If you don’t know about Ovenly, you can read more here.

-The thing about this recipe is that it’s accidentally vegan and therefore dairy-free and you’ll likely have all the ingredients on hand.
-Add to this that the cookies are super simple to make, and use a small quantity of any healthy cooking oil in place of margarine or butter, and finally and most importantly of all – they are probably the best damn chocolate chip cookies you’ll ever eat.
+The thing about this recipe is that it’s accidentally vegan and therefore dairy and egg-free so you’ll likely have all the ingredients on hand.
+Add to this that the cookies are super simple to make, and use a small quantity of any healthy cooking oil in place of margarine or butter, and finally and most importantly of all – they are damn delicious.
+Possibly the best chocolate chip cookies you’ll ever eat.

 I found the recipe via Food52.

 Ovenly’s version calls for the dough to be chilled for a minimum of 12 hours and a maximum of 24 hours.
 According to Food52, that’s not exactly necessary.
 I erred on the side of caution and refrigerated the dough for most of the day.
-And I halved the original recipe because I was almost out of flour.
-I like the fact that you can prepare the dough early and then bake the cookies later when you end up putting the oven on to cook something else.
+I like the fact that you can prepare the dough early [I’ve since made the dough and frozen it for up to a week] and then bake the cookies later when you end up putting the oven on to cook something else.
 That’s virtuous.
 And I always like a little bit of virtuousness.
 MFK Fisher, the beloved food writer, liked it too – she said of her famous tomato soup cake, “It can be made in a moderate oven while you are cooking other things, which is always sensible and makes you feel rather noble, in itself a small but valuable pleasure.”

 Ovenly’s Vegan Chocolate Chip Cookie recipe as it appeared on Food52.

 - 2 cups (250 grams) all-purpose flour